Ken Follett: Personal life

 Follett became involved, during the late 1970s, in the activities of Britain's Labour Party.
 In the course of his political activities, he met Barbara Broer, a Labour Party official, who became his second wife in 1984.
 She was elected as a Member of Parliament in 1997, representing Stevenage.
 She was re-elected in both 2001 and 2005, but did not stand in the 2010 general election.
 Follett himself remains a prominent Labour supporter and fundraiser as well as a prominent Blairite.

+During university, Follett rebelled against his parents' "puritanical faith" and became an atheist.
+As of 2022, he is "still an atheist, but I do have a spiritual life".

 He is an amateur musician playing bass guitar for Damn Right I Got the Blues, and appears occasionally with the folk group Clog Iron playing a bass balalaika.

 Follett now lives in Hertfordshire, England.